angular-starter-kit/starter-kit/docs/coding-guides/e2e-tests.md

 End-to-end (E2E for short) tests are meant to test the behavior of your application, from start to finish.

 While unit tests are the first choice for catching bugs and regression on individual components, it is a good idea to complement them with test cases covering the integration between the individual components, hence the need for E2E tests.

 These tests use [Protractor](https://github.com/angular/protractor), which is a framework built for AngularJS on top of [WebDriver](https://code.google.com/p/selenium/wiki/GettingStarted) to control browsers and simulate user inputs.
 It uses the [Jasmine](http://jasmine.github.io) syntax.

+## Good practices

+- If you develop using an Agile methodology, ideally each user story should be covered by an E2E test verifying all acceptance factors
+- If possible, avoid inter-dependencies between your E2E tests
+- Run E2E tests on your integration server using different browsers, if possible

 ## Page objects